 The dream of being your own boss is alive and well in the profession of accounting.
 If you have some of that entrepreneurial spirit, starting an accounting firm could be a great way to grow in your career.

 “Many accountants eventually open their own firm or even their own business unrelated to accounting,” says Hansen.
 “Working as an accountant, you will become intimately familiar with the inner workings of running a business, so it’s a huge advantage if you ever decide to start a side hustle or your own business.”

 Starting an accounting firm, like starting any business, has its risks and may not be for everyone, but it’s nice to have this as an option.

 Cons of an accounting career

-1. The education is ongoing
+1. The potential demands of ongoing education

 2. The work can seem dull